Binary Tress - Types and Properties

 Example:

-5. Relationship between number of leaf nodes (L
+5. Relationship between number of leaf nodes (L) and total nodes (N)

 In a full binary tree: